Lasya1lasya/Sales_Analytics_Dashboard/README.md

    - Identify outliers and distributional properties to ensure data consistency and reilability before further analysis.
  - ### Hypothesis Testing using t-Test :
     Conducts a two sample t-test to evaluate the staistical significance of differences between two groups.
-## Sales Automation Form
-The Sales Automation Form is a macro-enabled data entry tool designed to streamline and automate the process of recording sales transactions.
-Built using VBA macros, this form enhances efficiency by automating data submission, validation, and organization within an Excel-based sales system.
-## Dashboard link :
-since this dashboard contains linked data and automation, you can download the full working version from:
- - <a href="https://1drv.ms/x/c/607374da3062585c/EdTj9YWyPUJBtUaT3hPYGGEBcLfnRzAG6ju2q_PEoBRJBg?e=KalmHb">Dashboard link</a>